 Just enjoyed a hearty meal?
 Well, this digestivo is just the ticket.
 If you're not accustomed to the taste of fernet then the first couple of sips may

-Bittersweet and Negro-like with deep herbal, rooty and bark bitterness.
+Bittersweet and Negroni-like with deep herbal, rooty and bark bitterness.

 Tart, dry and lightly bitter, but with just enough underlying sweetness to stroke the palate and make another sip so very desirable – a complex, bittersweet